 - 67% of customers use varying platforms and devices to conduct their online shopping.

 - 9 in 10 shoppers say that good visuals and key interface design inform their purchase decisions.

 - Around 30% of consumers return to a website they’ve purchased from before.

-If you’re building a business website, then you should keep these statistics in mind with creating a unified user experience for your customers.
+If you’re building a business website, you should keep these statistics in mind to create a unified user experience for your customers.

 All data shows that the future of eCommerce will revolve around a multi-platform, UX-centric experience – and adaptive design is one of the most powerful tools that you can use.

 Using Adaptive Design To Make A Website that Sells

 Getting visitors to make a purchase has always been one of the biggest challenges of eCommerce businesses.
 Adaptive design can help close the gap between offers and sales in several ways:

 A common lesson eCommerce for beginners often teaches is that you should always design a layout that responds to your customer’s device to browse your online storefront.

 The issue here is that most of them cannot clarify the difference between “responsive” and “adaptive” layouts, which can cause suboptimal UX once users enter the site.